hoile9119/apache-spark/spark-structured-streaming-for-spark3/README.md

 ## **Introduction**

-Welcome to the Spark-Structured Streaming project!
-This project aims to provide a robust and scalable solution for real-time stream processing using Apache Spark's Structured Streaming library.
-It allows you to process continuous streams of data with ease, enabling you to build powerful applications that react to data changes in real-time.
+Welcome to Spark 3 Structured Streaming guide!
+This project aims to guide/walk you through how to set up packages and environment for your spark 3 streaming application

 ## **Features**